PBS Finds Success in New UAS Surveying Division

 PBS Engineering and Environmental Inc.

-Based in Portland, Oregon, PBS offers professional services across its footprint that includes nine locations in Idaho and Washington, as well as the Beaver State.
+Based in Portland, Oregon, PBS offers professional services across its footprint that includes 11 locations in Idaho and Washington, as well as the Beaver State.

 Throughout the past 35 years, PBS has grown and diversified in locations, as well as services, going beyond its roots in environmental, and health and safety, to various areas of engineering, natural resources, and consulting.
 Among the services it provides today is surveying – both traditional land surveying and the company’s newest offering, UAS surveying.